Kansas Foster Care Payment Rates: What Foster Parents Are Paid in 2025

 Enhanced care: For children with significant special needs — serious behavioral challenges, medical complexity, or histories of severe trauma that require a higher level of parental involvement and professional support.

 Kansas does not publish a single statewide rate schedule in a user-friendly format, and individual rates can vary based on DCF policy updates.
-The contractors are the accurate source for current rates in your specific region.
-As general reference points, Kansas basic care rates for 2025 range approximately as follows:
+Do not rely on generic age-based figures when budgeting for a placement.
+The contractors are the accurate source for current basic, moderate, enhanced, and therapeutic rates in your specific region and for the child's assessed needs.

 What Foster Care Payments Do and Do Not Cover